grafluxe/math-from-string/README.md

 # math-from-string

-Parses strings as mathematical expressions.
-This module supports both Node and browser use.
+Parses a string as a mathematical expression.
+Supports addition, subtraction, division, multiplication, and exponentiation.

 ## Usage